agatorano/Numerai/README.md

 Numer.ai is a hedge fund designed to leverage crowd sourced data science skills.

-They have an incredibly clean and well formatted dataset with clear training and validation partitioning.
+They have an incredibly clean and well formatted dataset with clear training and validation partitioning

-I use Random Forests, Xgboost, ExtraTrees, SVM, and Logistic Regressions to build a voting ensemble.
+I use Random Forests, Xgboost, ExtraTrees, SVM, and Logistic Regressions to build voting ensembles

+full writeup and explaination here: http://andremeetsdata.com/2015/12/30/Numerai-Averaging/